School Governors are ordinary people, aged over 18, who are drawn from all walks of life.

 to use my management skills and legal knowledge to help the Governing Body to set clear and

 ambitious strategic priorities and targets for the school.
-My aim, as a Foundation Governor, is to
+My aim, as Local Authority Governor, is to

 ensure the continued high standards of achievement for all the children at St Paul’s by supporting